donhamiltoniii/dondon-blog/src/content/food/meal-prep/chicken-fajita-mac-and-cheese.md

 4. **Combine** – Fold the remaining fajita vegetables into the mac‑and‑cheese mixture.
 Remove from heat.

-5. **Portion & serve** – Divide evenly into five containers.
+5. **Portion and serve** – Divide evenly into five containers.
 Garnish with fresh coriander or a squeeze of lime, if desired.

 ### Macros